This is part two of a two-part series on funeral decisions. Read part one.

 Archaeological discoveries remind us that layered civilizations inevitably result in layered burials.
 Our first priority should be helping to insure that our own civilization will not be prematurely buried (or drowned) in the upheavals of climate change — and that there will be equal access, regardless of income, to whatever sustainable burial options exist locally.

 In a poignant twist, one of the family members most active in the struggle to open Hart Island as a public space made arrangements for her own burial there.
 Rosalee Grable, whose mother was buried on the island in 2014, died two years later at the age of 65.
 “I am getting quite eager for my little spot on Hart Island,” Grable reflected shortly before her death.
-She knew that under current city regulations she would need to forego a funeral attended by family and friends, that her burial would not be confirmed until 30 days afterward, and that local friends would have difficulty visiting unaccompanied by her long-distance family members.
+She knew that under then-current city regulations she would need to forego a funeral attended by family and friends, that her burial would not be confirmed until 30 days afterward, and that local friends would have difficulty visiting unaccompanied by her long-distance family members.

 Even so, Rosalee Grable leveraged her power of choice in solidarity with so many whose lack of choice brought them to the same place.
 By deliberately choosing “the fate of a common grave,” she left a legacy that challenges all of us to plan the final dispositions of our own bodies in affirmation of our common humanity — and our common earth.